raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 150 feet
+**Range:** 45.0m

 **Components:** V, S, M (a tiny ball of bat guano and sulfur)

 **Duration:** Concentration, up to 1 minute

 A beam of yellow light flashes from your pointing finger, then condenses to linger at a chosen point within range as a glowing bead for the duration.
 When the spell ends, either because your concentration is broken or because you decide to end it, the bead blossoms with a low roar into an explosion of flame that spreads around corners.
-Each creature in a 20-foot radius sphere centered on that point must make a Dexterity saving throw.
+Each creature in a 6.0m radius sphere centered on that point must make a Dexterity saving throw.
 A creature takes fire damage equal to the total accumulated damage on a failed save, or half as much damage on a successful one.

 The spell's base damage is 12d6.
 If at the end of your turn the bead has not yet detonated, the damage increases by 1d6.

 If the glowing bead is touched before the interval has expired, the creature touching it must make a Dexterity saving throw.
 On a failed save, the spell ends immediately, causing the bead to erupt in flame.
-On a successful save, the creature can throw the bead up to 40 feet.
+On a successful save, the creature can throw the bead up to 12.0m.
 When it strikes a creature or a solid object, the spell ends, and the bead explodes.

 The fire damages objects in the area and ignites flammable objects that aren't being worn or carried.